Three Unknown Godchildren of Joseph Haydn (September 2014)

 Josepha Strasser was the fifth child of Karl Strasser, the Regenschori of the Mariahilf parish and his wife Rosina, née Wendl.
 The musician Karl Strasser has not appeared in Haydn's biography so far.
 It was not previously known that Haydn had a personal relationship with the choirmaster of Mariahilf.

 Karl Strasser was the last and most important representative of a family of church musicians that consisted of three generations.
 The first documented musician of this family was Johann Georg Strasser (born around 1700), who was a choir musician in the parish of St. Ulrich and died on 2 April 1770 (A-Wsa, Totenbeschreibamt 64, S, fol.
-15v) in the house "Zum Goldenen Pelikan" in St. Ulrich (today Burggasse 25).
-His probate file and interesting will survive in the court files of the Patrimonialherrschaft Schotten (A-Wsa, Serie 188.8.131.52.A1/2.18882).
+15v) at the house "Zum Goldenen Pelikan" in St. Ulrich (today Burggasse 25).
+His probate file and interesting will survive in the court files of the Patrimonialherrschaft Schotten (A-Wsa, Serie 220.127.116.11.A1/2.18882).

 Johann Georg Strasser's son Johann Georg, who was born on 26 April 1736 (St. Ulrich, 22, fol.
-219r) in the house "Zum großen wilden Mann" on the Spittelberg (today Breite Gasse 9), also became a church musician.
+219r), at the house "Zum großen wilden Mann" on the Spittelberg (today Breite Gasse 9), also became a church musician.
 When on 24 August 1756, he married Usula Buchhof from Klosterneuburg, he was referred to as "Chor=Regens in d Kaÿl: Königl: Kriegs=Schull=Kirchen" (St. Ulrich 23, fol.
 255r).
 This so-called "Kriegs-Schull" was the K.K.
 Ingenieursakademie (also referred to as "K.K.
-Emanuelisches Stüft", today's Stiftskaserne) and the church of this institution was the Stiftskirche.
-Strasser's activity as choirmaster at this church of the is also documented on the occasion of the baptisms of his 16 children.
+Emanuelisches Stüft", today's Stiftskaserne), and the church of this institution was the Stiftskirche.
+Strasser's activity as choirmaster at this church is also documented on the occasion of the baptisms of his 16 children.
 The entry concerning the baptism of his son Georg Philipp (the future above mentioned Barnabite friar) on 24 November 1757, also describes Johann Georg Strasser as choirmaster at the "Kriegs=Schull=Kirchen" (St. Ulrich 29, fol.
 135r).
-Johann Georg Strasser the Younger died on 4 May 1792 at the "Goldener Adler" in Mariahilf (A-Wsa, Totenbeschreibamt 97, S, fol.
+Johann Georg Strasser the Younger died on 4 May 1792, at the "Goldener Adler" in Mariahilf (A-Wsa, Totenbeschreibamt 97, S, fol.
 38v).
 He was survived by three children: Georg, Karl, and Anna (A-Wsa, Domkapitel A1b, A11/471).
-His widow Ursula died on 28 August 1802 in Mariahilf (A-Wsa, Domkapitel A1b, A13/814).
+His widow Ursula died on 28 August 1802, in Mariahilf (A-Wsa, Domkapitel A1b, A13/814).
 In the death records she is referred to as "eines Regens=Chori hinterl.
 Wittwe" (A-Wsa, Totenbeschreibamt 114, S, fol.
 104r).

 The seals and signatures on the second page of Karl Strasser's and Rosina Wendl's marriage contract dated 5 May 1795 (A-Wsa, Domkapitel A1b, A13/865)

 Similar to his father, Strasser's professional activity is also documented in the baptismal books of the Mariahilf parish.
 Once he is described as "Regens Chori und Musickmeister im K:K: Theresiano" (Mariahilf 2, fol.
 319), another time he is referred to as "Regens Chori und Musick Meister in der K.K.
 Inschenieur Academie" (Mariahilf 2, fol.
 488).
 The fact that the godfather of Karl Strasser's first son Franz Sales (b.
 10 Jun 1798) was a Count Khevenhüller-Metsch (Mariahilf 2, fol.
 373) certainly had something to do with Strassers work at one of these institutions.
-The birth of Josepha Strasser in December 1802, combined with medical malpractice led to her mother's death from childbed fever three weeks later.
+The birth of Josepha Strasser in December 1802, combined with medical malpractice, led to her mother's death from childbed fever three weeks later.
 At the time of her death on 20 January 1803, Rosina Strasser was 27 years old.
 The death register gives her cause of death as "nervöses Kindbettfieber" (A-Wsa, Totenbeschreibamt 116, S, fol.
 7v).
 She was survived by her husband and two daughters: "Antonia, aged 5 years" and "Josepha, aged 3 weeks" (A-Wsa, Domkapitel A1b, A13/865).
-Haydn's goddaughter Josepha Strasser died at the age of three on 19 September 1805 of "Auszehrung" (consumption).
+Haydn's goddaughter Josepha Strasser died at the age of three on 19 September 1805, of "Auszehrung" (consumption).